 Since Bitcoin does not strongly correlate with other investment instruments, it means Bitcoin as part of an investment portfolio has enabled reaching diversification benefits.

-In other words, profits related to risks have historically been lucrative when Bitcoin’s share of the portfolio has been between 1 – 2.5%.
+In other words, profits related to risks have historically been lucrative when Bitcoin’s portfolio share has been between 1 – 2.5%.

 The risks of investing in bitcoin

-Despite obvious benefits, one must take into account that research has also pointed out risks related to these investments.
+Despite obvious benefits, one must consider that research has also pointed out risks related to these investments.
 According to studies(Cheng 2018), Bitcoin’s high volatility compared to traditional investment instruments has raised portfolio risks in reviews.

-While Bitcoin has not been observed to correlate strongly with traditional instruments over a longer period, the asset has seen a very strong correlation over a shorter interval such as March 2020.
+While Bitcoin has not been observed to correlate strongly with traditional instruments over a more extended period, the asset has seen a powerful correlation over a shorter interval such as March 2020.
 This is an important thing to remember.

 Shalett and Galindo (2021, p.
 7-8) also confirm the assumption that Bitcoin’s high volatility compared to traditional investment instruments raises the portfolio’s risk-measuring numbers.

-The research also mentions Bitcoin’s energy consumption, centralization of ownership, industry regulation such as taxation and political risks among factors worth noting.
+The research also mentions Bitcoin’s energy consumption, centralization of ownership, industry regulation such as taxation, and political risks, among other factors worth noting.

 Summary: Can Bitcoin diversify investment portfolio risks?

 Diversification and Bitcoin are usually not parallel with each other.
-Diversification is seen more as a conservative investor’s procedure, in which risks are tried to be systematically minimized.
-Bitcoin in turn is seen as a coffee-table cryptocurrency, which represents more speculative quick gains and higher risks.
+People see Diversification as a conservative investor’s procedure in which they can systematically minimize risks.
+We can consider Bitcoin as a coffee-table cryptocurrency, which represents more speculative quick gains and higher risks.

-However, diversification is ultimately not anything more than spreading out portfolio risks, which are measured with different parameters.
+However, diversification is ultimately nothing more than spreading out portfolio risks, which we measure with different parameters.
 Therefore one should choose risk-minimizing instruments to one’s portfolio.

 Studies conclude that a Bitcoin portion of 1 – 2.5 % can bring diversification benefits to a portfolio.
 Bitcoin can therefore provide investors safety against market risks.

-There is still much more research to be read about the subject.
-Additional material can be found from the sources below.
+There is much more research to read about the subject.
+You can find additional material from the sources below.